 There are certain jack-o-lantern designs that call for lots of holes.
-No matter the size of the hole you’re trying to create, using a knife to carve out a perfect circle in your pumpkin skin can difficult (to say the least).
+No matter the size of the hole you’re trying to create, using a knife to carve out a perfect circle into your pumpkin skin can be difficult (to say the least).
 You can simplify the process by grabbing your drill and letting it do the dirty work.
 Depending on the size of the holes you want in your pumpkin, you can switch out our drill bits accordingly.

 Use Petroleum Jelly

 Once October arrives, we’re ready for all-things-Halloween.
 The problem is, if you carve a pumpkin at the start of the month, it’s going to turn into a rotten mess by the time Halloween rolls around.
 Sure, you could wait a couple of weeks before creating a jack-o-lantern, but what’s the fun in that?
 If you want to start carving early, you can use petroleum jelly to help prolong your pumpkin’s life.
 By rubbing petroleum on the freshly carved edges, you’ll lock in the pumpkin’s natural moisture and prolong your jack-o-lantern’s lifetime.

 Here’s another pumpkin preservation tip, which was inspired by reader @bokehliciousness on Instagram.
 Before carving into your pumpkin, do this: create a bleach solution by mixing bleach and water together in a spray bottle (one part bleach to 10 parts water).
 Spray your pumpkin down with the solution, then get to carving.
 You can give your pumpkins a little touch-up with the spray bottle every day to help extend their preserve them even longer.